 However, you can have all the talent in the world, but it’ll die on the vine without drive and momentum.
 Of course, passion and instincts account for a great deal, but neither will get you anywhere unless you dedicate yourself to sharpening your skills and relentlessly pursue the work.

 As my former Improv/acting coach (and mentor), Paul Sills, stated more than once, everyone has talent.
-But talent, like any muscle, must be developed.
+But talent, like any muscle, must be developed and maintained.
 It demands continued use or it will atrophy.
 Skill, on the other hand, can and should be taught.
 Both require continued application to remain sharp and useful.

-Problem is, we often fool ourselves, after taking a class or two, that we’ve mastered the form.
-Or, just as bad—we’re no good at it, when we’ve only just started and we’ve barely been challenged ourselves to go further.
-You may have had some exposure to the genre or style, but it falls to you to continue to develop with further practice and exposure.
-You’d think it could go without saying, but trying something only a few times doesn’t necessarily determine a skill or define a talent.
-It takes a repeated effort.
+Problem is, we often fool ourselves, after taking a class or two at the onset of our careers, that we’ve mastered the form, skill, or technique.
+Or, just as bad—we’re no good at it, when we’ve barely been challenged.
+You may have had some exposure to a specific genre, technique, or style, but it falls to you to continue to develop your mastery through further practice and exposure.
+You’d think it could go without saying but trying something only a few times rarely determines a skill or innate talent.
+It takes repeated exposure, experience, and effort.

 Case in point: most of us have been raised on television.
-We’ve spent years exposed to sitcoms, daytime dramas, commercials and commercial styles.
-We recognize them for the genres they are, and they’re usually familiar to us, but auditioning and getting cast in them challenges our perceptions of the medium and of our selves within that context.
+We’ve spent years exposed to sitcoms, daytime dramas, commercials, and their formulaic styles.
+We recognize them for the archetypes they are, and that they’re usually familiar to us.
+But, auditioning and getting cast challenges our perceptions of the medium and of our selves within that context.
 You may audition for a commercial and feel like a cat in a dog suit during the process.
-The whole experience seems strange.
-You struggle with what it is they want from you.
+The whole experience seems foreign and strange.
+You struggle with what is it they want from you.

-A month later the spot airs and the concept that eluded you during the audition suddenly zooms into focus.
+A month later the spot airs and the concept that may have initially eluded you during the audition suddenly zooms into focus.
 Why didn’t they tell you that when you auditioned?
 You would have done that!
 Why didn’t they direct you to do that?
-Now that you see the finished product on TV, you understand the reality of the spot.
-You suddenly recognize the genre that eluded you when auditioned.
-You would have killed on that thing had you known all that in advance.
+Now that you see the finished product on TV, you suddenly understand the reality of the spot.
+You immediately recognize the familiar context that eluded you when you first auditioned.
+Now you’re thinking you would have killed on that thing—had you known all that in advance.

 How we see ourselves and the genre we’re attempting to tackle determines much of the outcome: a successful audition, a remarkable callback, a long shot booking, and ultimately how successful the final production plays out.
-Each challenge and often change us as voice actors.
+Each challenges and often changes us as actors.
 Each require we grapple with familiarity versus unchartered territory.
-And each audition adds up to a body of work that ultimately determines your career.
+Risk versus repetition.
+And each audition adds up to a body of work that ultimately determines your professional reputation, your mettle, and your career.

 So, can talent be taught?
 I wouldn’t rule it out.
-It all depends on what you focus your attention on while developing your skills, and how willing you are to learn new techniques that furthers your ability, and challenge your innate instincts.
+It all depends on what you focus your attention on while developing and maintaining your skills, and how willing you are to learn new techniques to further improve your ability and creative instincts.